Criminal Justice Resource Department

 Restoration Legal Counsel provides pro bono legal assistance to individuals facing barriers due to a criminal record and/or driver's license suspension.
 The Legal Restoration Counsel works in collaboration with court and community stakeholders to provide restorative legal services to low-income, justice-involved individuals.
 This pro bono legal assistance to qualified individuals includes driver’s license restoration work, expunctions, criminal justice debt relief and certificates of relief.

 The Street Outreach, Harm Reduction and Deflection (SOHRAD) program connects people experiencing homelessness in Orange County with housing and services.
 Peer support and clinical staff use a relationship-based model to provide ongoing engagement and case management for people living unsheltered.

 The Justice Advisory Council is a group of senior county stakeholders that includes participants from the court system, the sheriff and police departments, social services, the school districts, county commissioners, and more.
-The Justice Advisory Council convenes quarterly to address justice issues and priorities.
+The Justice Advisory Council meets quarterly to address justice issues and priorities.

-The Criminal Justice Resource Department collects and provides data and information to the County Manager, justice stakeholders and the community in order to support, enhance and recommend changes to jail alternatives programming and court system needs.
+The Criminal Justice Resource Department collects and provides data and information to the County Manager, justice stakeholders, and the community in order to support, enhance, and recommend changes to jail alternatives programming and court system needs.